 Possessing strong management skills is as essential to executing your business plans as planning skills are to creating them.
 Being able to organize, delegate and monitor projects and tasks in an efficient manner will help your business run smoothly.
 From determining the roles needed for operations or projects, to assigning tasks and allocating resources, there are many different skills required to become an effective manager.

-According to the renowned work of social psychologist Robert Katz, there are three types of management skills:
+According to the renowned work of social psychologist Robert Katz, there are 3 types of management skills:

 - Technical: the technical skills, knowledge and tools required to perform tasks